Pradaxa Generic Name & Formulations

 Premature discontinuation of Pradaxa increases the risk of thrombotic events.
 Spinal/epidural hematoma.

 Premature discontinuation increases risk of thrombotic events; if discontinued for reason other than bleeding or therapy completion, consider coverage with another anticoagulant and restart dabigatran as soon as appropriate.
 Increased risk of spinal/epidural hematoma in anticoagulated patients receiving neuraxial anesthesia or undergoing spinal puncture; monitor for signs/symptoms of neurological impairment.
 Increased risk of serious bleeding.
 Promptly evaluate signs/symptoms of blood loss (eg, a drop in hemoglobin and/or hematocrit or hypotension).
 Use specific reversal agent (idarucizumab) to reverse anticoagulant effect of dabigatran as needed (eg, emergency surgery/urgent procedures, life-threatening/uncontrolled bleeding).
 Suspend treatment before invasive therapy or surgery, including dental procedures (see full labeling); restart promptly.
-Bioprosthetic heart valve: not recommended.
-Increased risk of thrombosis in those with triple-positive antiphospholipid syndrome; avoid use.
+Bioprosthetic heart valve or triple-positive antiphospholipid syndrome: not recommended.
 Monitor renal function prior to initiation, then periodically as clinically indicated; discontinue if acute renal failure develops and consider alternate therapy.
 Avoid lapses in therapy.
 Severe renal impairment.
 Bleeding risk can be assessed by ecarin clotting time (ECT), or if not available, aPTT.
 Elderly (>75yrs).
 Labor & delivery.
 Neonates.
 Pregnancy.
+Females of reproductive potential.
+Abnormal uterine bleeding.
 Nursing mothers: not recommended.